-HCP's Management Board are fully committed to reducing the Gender Pay Gap, but appreciate that there is no quick fix due to the complexity of the issues surrounding the structural imbalances in our workforce.
-The main effort is to address the gender balance across the firm at all levels and continue to build a diverse and inclusive workforce.
+HCP's Management Board remain fully committed to reducing the Gender Pay Gap, but we appreciate that this will take time due to the complexity of the issues surrounding the structural imbalances in our workforce.
+The Board's focus is to address the gender balance across the firm at all levels and continue to build a diverse and inclusive workforce.
 HCP's succession planning, recruitment and promotion policies are totally unbiassed, but we acknowledge that there is more that we can do.